 To print via a wireless network, you must use an authenticated (username and password) network, and have a valid active departmental computing account.

-How do I choose a default printer on Apple Mac OS X?
+How do I setup printing on Apple macOS?

 Use the system control panel to select IP LPR/LPD printing, with the printer address set to print.math.utah.edu and the queue name set to the same name that you use in Unix.